-The MCSS-26 [previously known as the Manchester Clinical Supervision Scale] is a research questionnaire, which was specifically developed during the landmark UK Clinical Supervision Evaluation Project [CSEP] to measure the efficacy of Clinical Supervision [CS], from the perspective of the Supervisee.
+The MCSS-26© [previously known as the Manchester Clinical Supervision Scale©] is a research questionnaire, which was specifically developed during the landmark UK Clinical Supervision Evaluation Project to measure the efficacy of Clinical Supervision [CS], from the perspective of the Supervisee.

-To date, no other CS-specific questionnaire has yet withstood such rigorous analytic scrutiny, nor publicly reported such findings, to make stepwise contributions to the methodological literature and the increase the substantive confidence of end-users.
+No other CS-specific questionnaire has yet withstood such close analytic scrutiny, nor publicly reported such findings, to make stepwise contributions to the methodological literature and to increase the substantive confidence of end-users.
 The MCSS-26© remains distinctive in both respects.

 1 Proctor B Supervision: a cooperative exercise in accountability.
 In: M. Marken & M. Payne (Eds).
 Enabling and Ensuring: Supervision in Practice, pp. 21-34.
 National Youth Bureau and Council for Education and Training in Youth and Community Work, Leicester

 White Winstanley Ltd has the technical capacity to host an entire paper-based or on-line Clinical Supervision evaluation and deliver an independent and confidential summary report upon completion [Fee by negotiation on application, for a baseline evaluation of up to 100 MCSS-26© recipients, Level-1 Licence fee included].

 MCSS-26© licence holders who may wish to collect their own data set, but may not have the expertise or access to the necessary software to analyse it, may request to outsource this to White Winstanley Ltd. Further information and prices/quotations upon enquiry.